-From the early 50s has appeared at concerts, festivals, radio & TV productions in Europe (East & West), USA mainland and Hawaii.
+From the early 1950s, has appeared at concerts, festivals, radio & TV productions in Europe (East & West), USA mainland and Hawaii.
 Has recorded, among others, with Dizzy Gillespie, Kenny Drew, Tommy Flanagan, Ed Thigpen, and Von Freeman.

-January 21st 2003 at the Midem in Cannes, presenting the CD recorded in Chicago "EMOTIONS" (TCB the Montreux Jazz Label).
+January 2003, at the Midem in Cannes, France, presenting the CD recorded in Chicago "EMOTIONS" (TCB the Montreux Jazz Label).

-March 2005 - Godmother, Singer and Mistress of Ceremonies at the First "Jazz Ladies' Festival" in Lucca, Tuscany, Italy.
+March 2005, Godmother, Singer and Mistress of Ceremonies at the First "Jazz Ladies' Festival" in Lucca, Tuscany, Italy.
 On that occasion announces her retirement from all musical activities.
 Download Lilian's jazz repertoire in pdf format.

 Lyric writer in English and Italian for leading Italian film composers.

-In October 1967 she represents Italy at the Warsaw Jazz Jamboree attending the creation of the European Jazz Federation where she is elected vice-president of the Division of Education.
+In October 1967, she represented Italy at the Warsaw Jazz Jamboree and attended the creation of the European Jazz Federation, where she was elected vice-president of the Division of Education.

-During the 70s/80s she represents RAI at the yearly EBU (European Broadcasting Union) International Jazz Quiz, broadcast live by all member countries.
-Translates simultaneously from English or French into Italian.
+During the 1970s-1980s, she represented RAI at the yearly EBU (European Broadcasting Union) International Jazz Quiz, broadcasted live by all member countries.
+She translated simultaneously from English or French into Italian.

-During the 80's/90's she produces and presents all over Italy a series of successful International Jazz Concert Seasons.
+During the 1980s-1990s, she produced and presented a series of successful International Jazz Concerts all over Italy.

-She is requested by the educational authorities to hold high-school lectures on Afro-American Music with live jazz music, all over Italy.
+She was requested by the educational authorities to hold high-school lectures on the history of Afro-American Music with live jazz music, all over Italy.

-In 1983 she creates with Dizzy the "Dizzy Gillespie Popular School of Music" in Bassano del Grappa, Italy.
-In 1987, celebrating Gillespie's 70th birthday, the school inaugurates a section dedicated to blind students.
-The school closes its activities in 1996 (three years after Dizzy's passing away).
+In 1983, she created, with Dizzy, the "Dizzy Gillespie Popular School of Music" in Bassano del Grappa, Italy.
+In 1987, celebrating Gillespie's 70th birthday, the school inaugurated a section dedicated to blind students.
+It closed its activities in 1996, 3 years after Dizzy passed away.